 I darted envious looks at Travis, who’s completely immune to the cold, and found myself wishing I could find a way to harness his heat and wear it like an electric Snuggie.
 Knowing that an abandoned ancient castle was waiting to be explored just a few meters from us was enough to finally compel me into the cold air, where I quickly pulled on more layers of clothing.

-We broke camp, packed up the car, and set out on the loop trail encircling the compound of the Castillo de Monjardín (Monjardin Castle) – more formally referred to as Castillo de San Esteban de Deyo.
+We broke camp, packed up the car, and made sure we left no trace we’d ever been there.
+Then we set out on the loop trail encircling the compound of the Castillo de Monjardín (Monjardin Castle) – more formally referred to as Castillo de San Esteban de Deyo.